Threat Landscape

 • Supply Chain - Interfere with the organization’s IT supply chain (e.g. infect OSS packages, patched hardware, …)

-• Managed Service Providers (MSPs) often have special priviledge access to an organization’s network.
+• Managed Service Providers (MSPs) often have special privileged access to an organization’s network.

 Threat Data & Intelligence #

-Threat Intelligence: Resources and activities available to learn about changes in the threat environment. #
+Resources and activities available to learn about changes in the threat environment.

 • Can be used for predictive risk.